Emil Shimoun Nona

-Emil Shimoun Nona (born November 1, 1967) is the Archbishop of the Chaldean Catholic Diocese of Australia and New Zealand, prior to this he has been the Chaldean Catholic Archbishop of Mosul in the northern part of Iraq since the consent of Pope Benedict XVI to his election on 13 November 2009.
+Emil Shimoun Nona (born November 1, 1967) is the Chaldean Catholic Archbishop of Mosul in the northern part of Iraq since the consent of Pope Benedict XVI to his election on 13 November 2009.
 He took over the archeparchy after the murder of Paulos Faraj Rahho in early 2008.

 Early life

 Nona, a Chaldo-Assyrian was born in Alqosh in 1967.
 After completing his secondary education in 1985, he entered the Chaldean Patriarchal Seminary and was ordained priest on 11 January 1991 in Baghdad.
 From 1993 to 1997 he was parochial vicar at Alqosh, then pastor until 2000.
 He then enrolled at the Pontifical Lateran University.
 In 2005 he obtained a doctorate in theology and returned home.
 From 2005 he served as a professor of anthropology at the Babel College.
 Later, he was named vicar general of the Chaldean Catholic eparchy (diocese) of Alqosh.
 He speaks Syriac, Arabic, Italian, and knows English.